-Safe step by ten step process for Side Plank
+Ten-step process for a safe Side Plank

 Since this class, I have been adding more Side Plank variations into my class sequences.
 Very quickly I remembered why I had allowed Side Planks to fade away from my asana teaching repertoire.
 Side Plank is hard!
-And if not practiced with a strong, stable and integrated foundation, this pose can put a lot of wear and tear on the connective tissues in the shoulder, elbow and wrist joints.
-A foundation must be set and a step-by-ten-step process (from lower center of gravity to higher) must be followed!

 1. Shoulder and wrist warm-ups